 No, actually, it isn’t.
 But it seems to be common advice that this might be a good idea.

-Here are some smarter ways of prioritizing your support tickets.
+There are better ways of prioritizing your support tickets.

-An intelligent approach to support ticket prioritization ties together your operational metrics and the topic and sentiment of the support ticket.
+An intelligent approach to support ticket prioritization ties together your operational metrics and the topic and sentiments of the customer service tickets.

 Here’s an example:

-This smart analysis identifies issues that correlate with the largest business impact and suggests prioritizing these tickets first.
+This smart analysis identifies issues that correlate with the largest business impact and suggests prioritizing these type of support tickets first.

-In this way, customer service can directly improve retention and increase revenue (by helping customers to make their purchase) and become the ‘growth centre’ we all wish we were.
+In this way, customer service can directly improve retention, improve the number of loyal customers, and increase revenue (by helping customers to make their purchases) and become the ‘growth centre’ we all wish we were.

 From our analyses, we found a variety of ways to prioritize support tickets.